Ecclesiastes 4

 Solomon appears to be continuing with his thoughts from Ecclesiastes 3:16, in reference to judgment and wickedness.
 Some people are all too familiar with the word ‘oppression’ these days, where a ruling government takes over their country and they lose their freedom.

-Solomon says those who are already dead don’t have to live under such oppression, in other words, it would be better not to have been born in the first place than to live under such an evil dictatorship.
+Solomon saw the tears of the oppressed and says they have no comforter because power was on the side of their oppressors and they have no comforter, Ecclesiastes 4:1.
+Solomon says those who are already dead don’t have to live under such oppression, Ecclesiastes 4:2.
+In other words, it would be better not to have been born in the first place than to live under such an evil dictatorship, Ecclesiastes 4:3.

 ‘And I saw that all toil and all achievement spring from one person’s envy of another.
 This too is meaningless, a chasing after the wind.
 Fools fold their hands and ruin themselves.
 Better one handful with tranquillity than two handfuls with toil and chasing after the wind.’
 Ecclesiastes 4:4-6

-The world we live in today was much the same as Solomon’s world, where we have people who are envious of other people’s talents and abilities.
+The world we live in today was much the same as Solomon’s world, where we have people who are envious of other people’s talents and abilities, Ecclesiastes 4:4.
 We see this, especially in many talent shows where people are envious of each other.
-People never learn to be satisfied which their lot and as result, they never have peace of mind; they never think they are good enough because they measure themselves against others around them.
+People never learn to be satisfied which their lot and as result, they never have peace of mind.
+They never think they are good enough because they measure themselves against others around them.

-Solomon says everyone has to work because if they don’t, they will end up in poverty and end up relying on their friend and family to get by.
+Solomon says everyone has to work because if they don’t, they will end up in poverty and end up relying on their friend and family to get by, Ecclesiastes 4:5-6.
 In other words, people are better off being content with what they have than having lots of wealth which lead them to be in competition with those around them.

 ‘Again, I saw something meaningless under the sun: There was a man all alone; he had neither son nor brother.
 There was no end to his toil, yet his eyes were not content with his wealth.
 ‘For whom am I toiling,’ he asked, ‘and why am I depriving myself of enjoyment?’
 This too is meaningless—a miserable business!’
 Ecclesiastes 4:7-8

-Loneliness can be a terrible feeling, but there are times people bring it about by their own selfish actions, one of those times when they are working for themselves without a care for others.
+Loneliness can be a terrible feeling, but there are times people bring it about by their own selfish actions, Ecclesiastes 4:7-8.
+One of those times is when they are working for themselves without a care for others.
 Working with others creates friendships and companionship and therefore brings about satisfaction, Acts 20:34.

 ‘Two are better than one because they have a good return for their labour: If either of them falls down, one can help the other up.
 But pity anyone who falls and has no one to help them up.
 Also, if two lie down together, they will keep warm.
 But how can one keep warm alone?
 Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.’
 Ecclesiastes 4:9-12

-The opposite of working on our own is working together with others, this gives us more power as a team, but we must be willing to make the effort to seek those we want to work with.
-Working with others not only helps us, but it helps those we are working with.
+The opposite of working on our own is working together with others, Ecclesiastes 4:9.
+This gives us more power as a team but we must be willing to make the effort to seek those we want to work with.
+Working with others not only helps us but it helps those we are working with, Ecclesiastes 4:10.
 Some of the most selfish people in the world are those who are the loneliest people in the world.

 ‘Better a poor but wise youth than an old but foolish king who no longer knows how to heed a warning.
 The youth may have come from prison to the kingship, or he may have been born in poverty within his kingdom.
 I saw that all who lived and walked under the sun followed the youth, the king’s successor.
 There was no end to all the people who were before them.
 But those who came later were not pleased with the successor.
 This too is meaningless, a chasing after the wind.’
 Ecclesiastes 4:13-16

-Not many people think of the youth in our society as being wise, but Solomon here says that many may admire and envy the power and position a king has, but in reality, it’s better to be as wise as the youth, simply because the youth are more likely to listen to and take advice from others.
+Not many people think of the youth in our society as being wise, Ecclesiastes 4:13, but Solomon here says that many may admire and envy the power and position a king has, Ecclesiastes 4:14-15, but in reality, it’s better to be as wise as the youth, simply because the youth are more likely to listen to and take advice from others.

 Go To Ecclesiastes 5